Newlode/jirafeau/README.md

 ### What can we expect in the future ?

-Check [issues](https://gitlab.com/mojo42/Jirafeau/issues) to check open bugs and incoming new stuff :)
+Check [issues](https://gitlab.com/mojo42/Jirafeau/issues) to check open bugs and incoming new stuff. :)

 ### What is the Jirafeau's license ?

-Jirafeau is licensed under [AGPLv3](https://gitlab.com/mojo42/Jirafeau/blob/master/COPYING)
+Jirafeau is licensed under [AGPLv3](https://gitlab.com/mojo42/Jirafeau/blob/master/COPYING).

 ### How do I modify the TOS (terms of use) ?